Shamilkv34/book/nostarch/chapter06.md

 two states: null or not-null.

-In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:
+In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, had this to say:

 > I call it my billion-dollar mistake.
 At that time, I was designing the first comprehensive type system for references in an object-oriented language.
 My